MikeLankamp/fpm/README.md

 [![Build Status](https://travis-ci.org/MikeLankamp/fpm.svg?branch=master)](https://travis-ci.org/MikeLankamp/fpm)
 [![Build status](https://ci.appveyor.com/api/projects/status/0velpwqk38spu412?svg=true)](https://ci.appveyor.com/project/MikeLankamp/fpm)

+`fpm` is designed to guard against accidental conversion to and from floats and supports many of the standard C++ maths functions, including trigonometry, power and logarithmic functions, with performance and accuracy generally comparable to alternative libraries.

 ## Why use fixed-point math?
 There are several reasons why you can not or choose not to use floating-point math, but still want a similar type:
 * Your target platform lacks an FPU, does not support floating-point operations or its floating-point operations are